Towards a dichotomy for the switch list homomorphism problem for signed graphs: Background

 \n $\lsHom(H)$ \\ Instance: A $\br$-graph $G$ with lists $L:V(G) \to 2^{V(H)}$.\\ Question: Does $G$ admit a switch-homomorphism $\phi:G \to H$ preserving lists?

 \n $\lpHom{H}$ \\ Instance: A $\br$-graph $G$ with lists $L:V(G) \to 2^{V(\PH)}$.\\ Question: Does $G$ admit a homomorphism $\phi: G \to \PH$ preserving lists?

-The second problem is clearly equivalent to the $\CSP$ problem $\CSP(\PH^\unary)$.
+The second problem is clearly equivalent to the $\CSP$ problem $\CSP(\PH^{\unary})$.
 The first problem can also be made equivalent to a $\CSP$ using Proposition \ref{prop:switch}.
-Indeed, from the proof of this proposition, it is not hard to that it is polynomially equivalent to $\CSP(\PH^{s\unary})$ where we get $\PH^{s\unary}$ from $\PH^{\unary}$ by throwing away non-symmetric lists, i.e., throwing away the unary relation $L_S$ for any subset $S \subset V(H)$ that is not closed under action by the switch map $s$ from Definition \ref{def:switchgraph}.
+Indeed, from the proof of this proposition, it is not hard to see that it is polynomially equivalent to $\CSP(\PH^{s\unary})$ where we get $\PH^{s\unary}$ from $\PH^{\unary}$ by throwing away non-symmetric lists, i.e., throwing away the unary relation $L_S$ for any subset $S \subset V(H)$ that is not closed under action by the switch map $s$ from Definition \ref{def:switchgraph}.

 Clearly $\lpHom{H}$ encodes $\lsHom(H)$ by taking only instances with symmetric lists, and as the full lists are symmetric, $\lsHom(H)$ encodes $\Hom(\PH)$ by taking instances with full lists on every vertex.
-Thus we have the following polynomial reductions, one of which was mentioned in our introduction.
+Thus we have the following polynomial reductions.

-The inequalities \eqref{eq:heir} motivate understanding the complexity of $\lpHom{H}$ as a starting point for understanding that of $\lsHom(H)$.
-The relation between them has a nice algebraic specification.
-Calling a polymorphism of $\PH$ semi-conservative if it conserves symmetric lists, Theorem \ref{thm:CSPdichot} yields the following. \begin{fact} For a $\br$-graph $H$, $\lsHom(H)$ is in $\P$ if and only if $\PH$ admits a semi-conservative $\WNU$-polymorphism, and $\lpHom{H}$ is in $\P$ if and only if $\PH$ admits a conservative $\WNU$-polymorphism. \end{fact} \begin{proof} Everything would be immediate from Theorem \ref{thm:CSPdichot} except that it applies to cores, and $\PH^{s\unary}$ (which we use for $\lsHom(H)$) may not be a core.
+Calling a polymorphism of $\PH$ {\em semi-conservative} if it conserves symmetric lists, Theorem \ref{thm:CSPdichot} yields a nice algebraic description of the relationship between the problems $\lsHom(H)$ and $\lpHom{H}$.

+\begin{fact} For a $\br$-graph $H$, $\lsHom(H)$ is in $\P$ if and only if $\PH$ admits a semi-conservative $\WNU$-polymorphism, and $\lpHom{H}$ is in $\P$ if and only if $\PH$ admits a conservative $\WNU$-polymorphism. \end{fact} \begin{proof} Everything would be immediate from Theorem \ref{thm:CSPdichot} except that to apply it we need that the structures are cores, while the structure $\PH^{s\unary}$, which we use for $\lsHom(H)$, need not be a core.
 So we have to observe that if $\PH$ admits a semi-conservative $\WNU$-polymorphism then the core of $\PH^{s\unary}$ admits a $\WNU$-polymorphism.
-To get the core of $\PH^{s\unary}$ we must identify the clone vertices $(v,1)$ and $(v,2)$ for any vertex $v$ of $H$ all of whose edges are purple.
-Let $r$ be the retraction of $\PH$ to its core that makes all of these identifications.
-It is easy to check that if $\phi: \PH^k \to \PH$ is semi-conservative $\WNU$ then $\phi' = r \circ \phi|_{r(\PH)^k}$ is a $\WNU$-polymorphism on the core $r(\PH)$. \end{proof}
+To get the core of $\PH^{s\unary}$ we must identify the vertices $(v,0)$ and $(v,1)$ for any vertex $v$ of $H$ all of whose edges are purple.
+Let $r$ be the retraction of $\PH$ to its core that we get by making all of these identifications.
+It is easy to check that if $\phi: \PH^k \to \PH$ is a semi-conservative $\WNU$-polymorphism then $\phi' = r \circ \phi|_{r(\PH)^k}$ is a $\WNU$-polymorphism on the core $r(\PH)$. \end{proof}